warp-contracts/warp-wasm-templates/go/README.md

+> ⚠️ The support for Go contracts has been removed in SDK version `1.2.52`.
+More details [here](https://github.com/warp-contracts/warp/issues/348).

 # 🐿 Warp contracts - Go template

 > ⚠️ This template is using previous version of Warp SDK API (`1.0.1`).
 It will soon be updated to the `1.2.x` version.